 How to Use ES File Explorer as a Root Explorer

 Launch ES File Explorer and open the app’s settings by pressing the menu soft key.
-In Settings scroll down to Other Settings section and tap the option Root Settings.
+In Settings, scroll down to the Other Settings section and tap the Root Settings option.

-Now in Root Settings, check the option Root Explorer and Up to Root.
-For the first time when you enable this feature, your phone will ask if you would like to grant the particular app root access on your phone.
-Select the Remember option and enable it.
+Now in Root Settings, check the Root Explorer option and up to root.
+If you are enabling this feature for the first time, your Android phone will ask if you would like to grant the particular app root access.
+Select the Remember option and enable the file explorer app.

-You will now be able to view all the root files when you tap the up button instead of exiting the app.
-If you want to gain write access over system files, enable the option Mount File System.
-You can now edit system files on your Android manually.
+You will now be able to view all the root Android files when you tap the Up button instead of exiting the app.
+If you want to gain access to write over system files, enable the Mount File System option.
+You can now edit system files on your Android device manually.

 So this was yet another great use you can put ES File Explorer to.
-Don’t forget to have a look on how to use ES File explorer to manage your files on computer over Wi-Fi and even on cloud storage tools such as Dropbox and SkyDrive.
+Don’t forget to have a look on how to use ES File explorer to manage your files on computer over Wi-Fi and even on cloud storage tools such as Box.net, Amazon S3, Yandex, Google Drive, Dropbox, and SkyDrive.